 When she finishes, we run over to our table, with the crowd pushing to get at us.

 “Gimme a beer,” Patti shouts.
 Miraculously a beer, half-finished, appears.
-We were rock gods for a minute.
+We are rock gods for a minute.

 Ignoring the crowd that keeps shouting at us, “Where you boys been?” she asks.